 Put in the Garden Fence Posts

 You’ll need some way to drive your pickets into the ground.
-We use a t-post driver like this:
+We use a simple t-post driver.

 - The best time to drive your pickets is after a rain.
 In fact, the best time to do this project is probably spring or fall, depending on the weather in your region.
 Especially if you want your willow pickets to sprout, plan to drive your pickets when it’s damp.